GoogleCloudPlatform/emblem/docs/tutorials/setup-quickstart.md

 If you are prompted to enable any APIs for your projects, enter "y" in the terminal to enable them.

-If you are prompted to select a region for the Cloud Run deployments, enter the number of the region closest to you.
+If you are prompted to select a region for the Cloud Run deployments, enter the number of the region closest to your users.

 ## Configure end-user authentication